 Pour 1 to 2 tablespoons of raw, unfiltered apple cider vinegar into a small glass of water.
 Add a teaspoon of honey to make the remedy even more powerful (and much better tasting).
 Drink this once or twice per day until your symptoms improve.
 Add a little ACV to your salt water gargle.

 There’s nothing more soothing for an irritated throat than a warm cup of tea.
 Plus, tea can do a lot more than soothe.
-Herbal teas, like chamomile, contain antioxidants which can help strengthen your immune system.
-Research shows that chamomile also has anti-inflammatory properties.
+Herbal teas, like chamomile, contain antioxidants which can help strengthen your immune system. that chamomile also has anti-inflammatory properties.

 Slippery elm tea is made from the ground and dried bark of the slippery elm tree.
 It’s long been used in Eastern and Native Indian herbal medicine to treat inflammation of the upper airways.

 Anecdotal reports suggest that it coats and soothes the throat, making it easier to talk and sing.
 Today, you can find it as an herbal supplement or tea.
 It’s also an ingredient in sore throat teas like this one from Traditional Medicinals.

 Add lemon to your tea for an extra immune boost. that vitamin C is a powerful antioxidant.